No Man of Her Own (1950 film)

 No Man of Her Own is a 1950 American film noir drama directed by Mitchell Leisen and featuring Barbara Stanwyck, John Lund, Phyllis Thaxter, Jane Cowl and Lyle Bettger.
-The production is the second film Stanwyck made with director Mitchell Leisen, and its screenplay was adapted from Cornell Woolrich's 1948 novel I Married a Dead Man.
+Made and distributed by Paramount Pictures, the production is the second film Stanwyck made with director Mitchell Leisen.
+Its screenplay was adapted from Cornell Woolrich's 1948 novel I Married a Dead Man.
 Woolrich is cited in the film's opening credits by one of his commonly used pseudonyms, "William Irish".

 Plot

 Helen Ferguson, filled with dread, holds her baby as Bill Harkness reads a book.
 The phone rings, and police tell Bill that they are on the way to their home.
 She puts the child to bed, praying that the boy will not suffer for her mistakes and whispering that she was desperate.

 A year earlier in New York, Helen is eight months pregnant, unmarried, and broke.
 She goes to her unfaithful boyfriend Stephen Morley, tearfully pleading for help as she stands in the hallway outside his apartment door.
 He refuses to answer, but slips under the door an envelope for her, one containing a five-dollar bill and a one-way train ticket to San Francisco.
 Retrieving the envelope, Helen pulls out the ticket, causing the money to fall to the floor, unseen.
 Helen, humiliated and exhausted, realizes she has no choice but to go to the station and board the train.
 Helen's train later crashes during the journey, and when she is found by authorities in the wreckage, she is mistaken for another pregnant woman, Patrice Harkness, who was killed in the crash.
 Helen gives birth to her child in the hospital and is accepted by the Harknesses, the family of the dead woman's husband, Hugh Harkness, who was also killed in the train crash.
 Since the family has never seen their son's new wife, they believe Helen to be her and, for the sake of her child, she does not reveal her true identity.
 The family decides her lapses of memory and uncertain behavior are aftereffects of the train wreck.
 With a better life provided for her son, Helen continues the ruse while Bill Harkness, who is the elder brother of the deceased Hugh, falls in love with her.